Michael-Krohn/MCsampleProduction/README.md

 Once the condor jobs have finished, move all output root files to your /hdfs/cms/user/ space.

+Then follow the instructions here to analyze the GEN files: https://github.com/Michael-Krohn/GENstudy/tree/master/DYJetsAnalyzer

 ### Additional details

 For more details check out :